-Email, software, and Internet access assigned to an employee’s computer and the telephone and voicemail are solely for the purpose of conducting company business.
-Some job responsibilities at the company require access to the internet and the use of software in addition to the Microsoft Office suite of products.
+Email, software, and Internet access assigned to an employee’s computer and the employee’s telephone and voicemail are solely for the purpose of conducting company business.

 Only people appropriately authorized, for company purposes, may use the internet to access and download additional software.
-This authorization is generally exclusive to decisions that the information technology (IT) department makes in conjunction with human resources.
+Authorization decisions are made by the Information Technology (IT) department in conjunction with HR .

 Software Access Procedure

-Any additional software beyond the standard configuration must be authorized by your manager and either installed by the IT department or as one of the approved apps on the Microsoft Store.
+- Any additional software beyond the standard configuration must be requested by your manager, then authorized and installed by the IT department or as one of the approved apps on the Microsoft Store.

-All reasonable requests that are not considered a network risk will be considered.
-The purpose of this policy is not to restrict employee access to software and other resources rather, the goal is to minimize the risk to the organization’s network to security breaches.
+- All reasonable requests that are not considered a network risk will be considered.
+The purpose of this policy is not to restrict employee access to software and other resources.
+Rather, the goal is to minimize the risk to the organization’s network due to security breaches.

 Internet use on company time or using company-owned devices that are connected to the company network is authorized to conduct company business only.
-This minimizes the potential of breaches of the security of confidential company information.
+This minimizes the potential of security breaches of confidential company information.

 Internet use also creates the possibility of contamination to our system via viruses or spyware.
 Spyware allows unauthorized people outside of the company to gain potential access to company passwords and other confidential information.